Vantiq/vantiq-extension-sources/camelAssemblies/README.md

        or `_svcToSrc` (for a _source_ assembly).
 * Vantiq Documents -- there are a few documents that may be present in the Vantiq Camel assembly.
   * Overview Document -- `<assembly name>_overview.md`.
 This contains the provided high-level description of the assembly.
-It will often provide other information concerning use of the assembly.
+It will often provide other information concerning use of the assembly such as Camel headers required for use, the Vantiq Source created, etc.
   * Route Template Document -- `<assembly name>_routes.yaml`.
 This is the routing information used by the Camel Connector.
 It is referenced by the Vantiq Source configuration.
   * Notes Document (optional) -- `<assembly name>_notes.md`.
 When present, this contains information that Vail developers need to know about use of the assembly.
 Typically, this is information regarding non-standard message structure or functionality.
 The assemblies are interacting with external systems whose methods of operation are different from that of Vantiq.
 Amongst other things, the _notes_ document(s) are used to communicate this information when required.

 # Vantiq Camel Assemblies in a Vantiq Namespace